iamsukanta/sql-zero-to-hero-docs-from-sumit-sir-youtube-playlist/README.md

 - by this command you can delete specific database, here I deleted `trendytech` database.

 `USE trendytech;`
-- by this command you will connect with certain database, here I used `treandytech` database.
+- by this command you will connect with certain database, here I used `trendytech` database.

 `SELECT DATABASE();`
 - by this command you will know in which database you are connected.